Waste is considered hazardous if it is harmful to humans or the environment.

 Small amounts of domestic hazardous waste can be taken to the tip (Household Waste Recycling Site - HWRS), to be disposed of correctly.
 It should not be thrown away with the rest of your household waste.

-Important: please call West Sussex County Council Waste Management Services Unit on 01243 777595 before taking any hazardous household waste for disposal to Household Waste Recycling Sites.
+Before taking any hazardous waste to the tip please call West Sussex County Council Waste Management Services Unit on 01243 642106.

-For large volumes of asbestos please contact West Sussex County Council 01243 777595 who hold a list of approved companies that remove asbestos.
+For large amounts please contact West Sussex County Council for a list of approved companies who can arrange safe disposal.

 - paint stripper

 - turpentine / methylated spirit / white spirit

 can be safely disposed of at the Shoreham-by-Sea or Worthing tips (HWRS).